lawrenceccheung/NaluWindHelperScripts/naluwindpvplugin/README.md

 | Plot refinement windows           | Ignore for now.
 This does nothing                   |

+4. In the `Python executable` input, choose the location of the python executable.
+For linux, the default 'python' should be acceptable most of the time.

-4. Hit `Apply` button.
+5. Hit `Apply` button.
 After the input file gets loaded, it should create a number of objecs in the pipeline browser:

 <img src="images/pipeline.png" alt="pipeline" width="400"/>